Geocodio/docs/source/index.html.md

 }
 ```

-The Geocodio API employs semantic HTTP status codes.
-This is some of the status codes you can expect to see:
+The Geocodio API employs semantic HTTP status codes:

 Error Code | Meaning
 ---------- | -------
 200 OK | Hopefully you will see this most of the time.
-Note that this status code will also be returned even though no geocoding results were available
+Note that this status code will also be returned even though no geocoding results were available.
-403 Forbidden | Invalid API key or other reason why access is forbidden
+403 Forbidden | Invalid API key, or other reason why access is forbidden.
 422 Unprocessable Entity | A client error prevented the request from executing succesfully (e.g. invalid address provided).
 A JSON object will be returned with an error key containing a full error message
 500 Server Error | Hopefully you will never see this...it means that something went wrong in our end.
 Whoops.

-Please check [status.geocod.io](http://status.geocod.io) for latest platform status updates, if encounter see any unexpected errors.
+If you encounter any unexpected errors, please check [status.geocod.io](http://status.geocod.io) for the latest platform status updates.

 # Client-side access
 > To Geocode an address using a jQuery AJAX call.